 Bones Apart is a highly acclaimed trombone quartet based in the UK.
-Since its inception in 1999, the quartet has rapidly gained international recognition as a leading ensemble in brass chamber music.
-The group has performed its unique and diverse repertoire to audiences worldwide.
+Since its formation in 1999, the quartet rapidly gained international recognition as a leading brass chamber ensemble, performing its unique and diverse repertoire to audiences worldwide.
 The members of the ensemble (L to R): Sarah Williams, Helen Vollam, Becky Smith and Jayne Murrill bring together a wealth of performing experience at the highest level, from symphony and chamber orchestra, early and contemporary music, to brass band and jazz.

 Bones Apart is committed to raising the profile of the trombone as a chamber music instrument by demonstrating its remarkable versatility.
 Through commissioning new works and skilful arrangements Bones Apart has expanded not only the repertoire but the boundaries of brass chamber music, widening its appeal to an ever increasing audience.

-In 2001 Bones Apart won the Royal Over-Seas League chamber music prize and went on to appear at the Edinburgh International Festival, Music In The Round, the Wigmore Hall, St Martin in the Fields and Queen Elizabeth Hall, in addition to multiple broadcasts on BBC television and radio.
-Bones Apart has given recitals, masterclasses and education workshops throughout the UK and Europe, as well as across the USA and Japan.
+In 2001 Bones Apart won the Royal Over-Seas League competition Ensemble Prize, the Rio Tinto Prize and the Philip Jones Award.
+They have performed at the Edinburgh International Festival, Wigmore Hall, St Martin in the Fields, Queen Elizabeth Hall, Symphony Hall Birmingham and Fairfield Halls, in addition to multiple broadcasts on BBC television, BBC Radio3 and Classic FM.

 Bones Apart play on Conn-Selmer and Vincent Bach trombones.

 " Bones Apart is, without question, one of the finest trombone quartets in the world "

 " A magnificent display of playing "